RoxieOma/online-retail-sql-analysis/README.md

 # PROJECT PHASE
 The project would be divided into two phases:
   *	Phase 1: This would deal with cleaning the data and creating schemas
-  *	Phase 2: This tackles business questions and possible visualizations using Power BI.
+  *	Phase 2: This phase tackles business questions and possible visualizations using Power BI.

 # TABLES CREATED
 Tables created for this project are: